 - Ready… Make sure the investor is comfortable with the education you’ve provided and ready to talk more seriously and specifically.

 - Set… Prepare the investor for the next conversation, which will focus on needs and solutions.
 Give the investor a list of agenda items with related questions to address.
-For retirement planning, the Alliance for Lifetime Income recommends a “check off the basics” method that asks the investor to identify and calculate their expected living expenses in retirement, which will help you to suggest solutions that will provide sufficient income.

 - Go!
 Have the conversation.
 Both you and the investor will reap the benefits of the financial literacy efforts you’ve made.